hivesolutions/appier/doc/models.md

 the data source (faster searches)
 * `increment` - Flag indicating if the value should be automatically generated on persistence by adding 1 to the previously generated value
-* `default` - Indicates that the attribute is the default representation for the model (useful for search operations to be able to decide which attribute to search by default)
+* `default` - Indicates that the attribute is the `default` representation for the model (useful for search operations to be able to decide which attribute to search by default).
+In case there are multiple defaults in the hierarchy (eg: `Cat` has a default attribute and it inherits from `Animal`, which also has its own default attribute), then the most concrete level of the hierarchy has priority (`Cat` in the previous example).
 * `safe` - Safe attributes cannot be set automatically with the `apply` operation
 * `private` - Private attributes are not retrieved in `get` or `find` operations (useful to keep passwords safe for example).
 This behaviour can be bypassed by passing